ULI Philadelphia + AIA Philadelphia Urban Resilience Forum

 Hear how local government, news outlets, state representatives, community organizers, and infrastructure design firms might approach opportunities to balance regional needs to move people and goods, improve safety, enhance neighborhoods, and decarbonize the built and transportation environment.

-Credits: Earn a total of 3 AIA LUs (HSW) | 3 LA CES Credits (HSW) | AICP Pending
+Credits: Earn a total of 3 AIA LUs (HSW) | 3 LA CES Credits (HSW) | 3 AICP Credits

 AGENDA